yaydede/yaydede/_pages/about.md

 [Curriculum Vitae](http://yaydede.github.io/files/CV6.pdf)

 I am a [Sobey](https://www.smu.ca/academics/sobey/sobey-professorships-and-chairs.html) professor in the Department of Economics at [Saint Mary's University](https://smu.ca) in beautiful Halifax.
-Although most of my research is in the field of population economics, my current focus is on genomics, unconventional data, chronic disease surveillance systems, and machine learning.
+Although most of my research is in the field of population economics, my current focus is on applications of machine learning in social science, unconventional data, disease surveillance systems, and genomics.
 I teach data analytics courses at undergraduate and graduate levels.

 I am also a co-founder of *Research Portal on Machine Learning for Social and Health Policies*, [MLPortal](https://yaydede.github.io/MLPortal/).